milesmitchell/imc-prosperity3/README.md

 - Dynamic Bollinger Bands reversion/momentum trading
 - Counterparty behavior tracking (e.g. Olivia informed trader detection)
 - Discretionary-inspired sunlight index trading

+**The optimisation notebook:** We also developed a separate parameter optimisation notebook to better understand how our Bollinger-style Z-Score Threshold strategy performed under different configurations.

+This notebook:

+Uses Bayesian Optimisation with Optuna to tune the rolling window length, z-threshold, and max volume per tick.

+Evaluates performance using either mean/median Sharpe ratio or cumulative return across multiple trading days.

+Visualises the optimisation surface in 3D from multiple angles, and fits a polynomial regression surface to analyse parameter momentum effects.

+Shows how performance varies with hyperparameters rather than attempting to generalise — prioritising exploration over prediction.

 ## Final Round Strategy Highlights